Nanikworkforce/TET-Bloom/prd.md

 List of teachers that did not submit a lesson plan for an upcoming observation.
 [MVP - if submission status is tracked]

-Percentage of submitted lesson plans/observation records that received feedback from a school leader in their observation group.
+Percentage of submitted lesson plans/observation records that received feedback from a Administrator in their observation group.
 [MVP - if feedback status is tracked]

 List of teachers that have completed observations but have not yet received feedback.
 [MVP - if feedback status is tracked]